StP Ruine, Mont de Neufchâtel, Neufchâtel-Hardelot. PART 1

 White road - the German concrete roadway (this part now removed).

-Yellow lines - the souterrain (underground).
+Yellow lines - the Souterrain (underground).

 Turm 4 an R669 casemate.